 Her many roles have included identifying and validating holiday properties, adjacent environments, and excursion venues, by auditing them to determine their accessibility and suitability for wheelchair users and less mobile travellers.
 As well as establishing connections and helping to train ground agents in resort, transport providers, mobility equipment providers, and local care agencies.

-Jerry Engrave, Consultant Partner
+Jerry Angrave, Consultant Partner

 Jerry has a real passion for customer experience within the corporate world.
 He has worked with Boards, leadership teams and managers to help create experiences that their customers want to repeat, share, and pay more for.